morpheus-lab/homebrew-morpheus/README.md

     brew install --build-bottle morpheus

-Generate a bottle (binary package) from a formula that was installed with `--build-bottle` and write bottle information to a JSON file:
+Generate a bottle (binary package) from a formula that was installed with `--build-bottle` and write the bottle information to a JSON file in your working directory:

     brew bottle --no-rebuild --json morpheus